Greater scaup: Distribution and habitat

 The greater scaup has a circumpolar distribution, breeding within the Arctic Circle both in the Old World (the Palearctic) and in North America (the Nearctic).
-It spends the summer months in Alaska, Siberia, and the northern parts of Europe.
-It is also found in Asia and is present in the Aleutian Islands year round.
+It spends the summer months in Iceland, east across Scandinavia, northern Russia and Siberia, Alaska, and northern Canada.
+It is mostly migratory, but small numbers are present in Iceland and the Aleutian Islands year round.
 The summer habitat is marshy lowland tundra and islands in fresh water lakes.
-In the fall, greater scaup populations start their migration south for the winter.
+In the autumn, greater scaup populations start their migration south for the winter.
 They winter along the Pacific and Atlantic coasts of North America, the coasts of northwest Europe, the Caspian Sea, the Black Sea, the coast of Japan, Yellow Sea and East China Sea.
 During the winter months, they are found in coastal bays, estuaries, and sometimes inland lakes, such as the lakes of Central Europe and the Great Lakes.

-In Europe, the greater scaup breeds in Iceland, the northern coasts of the Scandinavian peninsula, including much of the northern parts of the Baltic Sea, the higher mountains of Scandinavia and the areas close to the Arctic Sea in Russia.
+In Europe, the greater scaup breeds in Iceland, the northern coasts of the Scandinavian Peninsula, including much of the northern parts of the Baltic Sea, the higher mountains of Scandinavia and the areas close to the Arctic Sea in Russia.
+It has also bred sporadically in northern Scotland.
 These birds spend the winters in the British Isles, western Norway, the southern tip of Sweden, the coast from Brittany to Poland, including all of Denmark, the Alps, the eastern Adriatic Sea, the northern and western Black sea and the southwestern Caspian Sea.

 In North America, the greater scaup summers in Newfoundland and Labrador, Ungava Bay, Hudson Bay, Lake Winnipeg, northern Yukon, northern Manitoba, and northern Saskatchewan.
 It winters along the coasts of North America from northern British Columbia south to the Baja Peninsula and from Nova Scotia and New Brunswick south to Florida, as well as the shores of the Great Lakes and the Gulf of Mexico.